 all ages welcomed.

-allowed in bedrooms (£15 charge per stay), public rooms except in restaurant.
+allowed in bedrooms and public rooms, not in restaurant.